Bella Darvi: Early life

 Darvi was born Bajla Węgier to Jewish parents Chajm Węgier, a baker, and his wife, Chaja (née Zygelbaum) in Sosnowiec, Poland.
 She had three brothers, Robert, Jacques, and Jean-Isidore, and a sister, Sura.

 Darvi's family settled in France when she was one year old.
 When the Germans invaded France during World War II, Darvi's mother fled to southern France with her sister and two brothers.
 Darvi decided to stay in Paris for her education along with her brother Robert.
 Both were eventually jailed by the Vichy government due to their Polish background.
 She was fifteen years old.
 Robert died in a concentration camp.
 "I had the usual experiences of hunger and humiliation, and I try not to think of them and discuss them but I can never forget them," she later said.
 Darvi's mother secured her release after three years, in 1943.
 She went to stay with her mother near Toulouse.
 "We were always under threat on account of us being Polish," she said.

-She married a businessman, Alban Cavalcade, on October 7, 1950 and traveled with him to Monaco.
+She married a businessman, Alban Cavalcade, on October 7, 1950.